A delightfully cosy cottage situated in the Ribble valley at the edge of the Forest of Bowland AONB.

-Number 2 Loft Shay is a recently restored two bedroom mid-terrace cottage, ideally suited to small families, introduces a modern interior combined with traditional wooden beams and exposed brick.
+Number 2 Loft Shay is a recently restored two bedroom mid-terrace cottage, ideally suited to small families, welcoming a modern interior combined with traditional exposed beams and a cosy woodburner.

-Stroll along the front pathway alongside a delightfully quaint garden, littered with colourful plants, to be greeted by an elegantly arranged sitting room just behind the front door.
+Stroll along the front pathway, alongside a delightful garden littered with colourful plants, and be greeted by an elegantly arranged sitting room.

-Rise on up to the first floor bedrooms which you will find easy on the eye in a neutral colour palette and lovely vistas across the picturesque countryside.
+Wander up to the first floor bedrooms which you will find easy on the eye in a neutral colour palette and lovely vistas across the picturesque countryside.

 This is a wonderful cottage to choose as your base for exploring an interesting part of the North West.